code-saturne/code_saturne/doc/salome/tutorial/saturne.rst

 2. Prerequisites
 ----------------

-Before starting the Salomé platform, it is necessary to update the environment variable **PYTHONPATH** so that the module **CFDSTUDY** knows the details of the installation of *Code_Saturne*.
+Before starting the SALOME platform, it is necessary to update the environment variable **PYTHONPATH** so that the module **CFDSTUDY** knows the details of the installation of *Code_Saturne*.
 In order to do that, one should indicate in the variable PYTHONPATH where are the additional Python modules related to *Code_Saturne*.
 For example (sh ):

 export PYTHONPATH=/home/login/Code_Saturne/2.0/lib/python2.4/site-packages:$PYTHONPATH